etiennebr/rstdocs/Applications/Feature Extraction/HaralickTextureExtraction.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{HaralickTextureExtraction_param_table}, page~\pageref{HaralickTextureExtraction_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+HaralickTextureExtraction+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *HaralickTextureExtraction* .

-Parameters table for Haralick Texture Extraction:
+.. [#] Table: Parameters table for Haralick Texture Extraction.

 +----------------+--------------------------+----------------------------------+
 |Parameter Key   |Parameter Type            |Parameter Description             |